MetaMask/metamask-extension/test/manual-scenarios/upgrade-testing/upgrade-testing.md

-# MetaMask Extension Upgrade Testing from Master to Release Branch
+# MetaMask Extension Upgrade Testing from Stable to Release Branch

 ## Feature: Validate Functionality Post-Upgrade

-To ensure MetaMask extension's upgrade process is seamless and retains user data and functionality, we need to validate the transition from the previously shipped version (master branch) to the upcoming release (release branch).
+To ensure MetaMask extension's upgrade process is seamless and retains user data and functionality, we need to validate the transition from the previously shipped version (stable branch) to the upcoming release (release branch).

 ## Scenario: Validate Upgrade Retains Data and Functionality

-### Pre-Upgrade Actions on Master Branch
+### Pre-Upgrade Actions on Stable Branch

-- **Given** the user checks out the master branch, runs `yarn` and `yarn start` to build locally, and has loaded the MetaMask extension.
+- **Given** the user checks out the stable branch, runs `yarn` and `yarn start` to build locally, and has loaded the MetaMask extension.
 For instructions on how to load extension on Chrome and Firefox, check the guidelines [here for Chrome](https://github.com/MetaMask/metamask-extension/blob/main/docs/add-to-chrome.md) and [here for Firefox](https://github.com/MetaMask/metamask-extension/blob/main/docs/add-to-firefox.md).
 - **And** the user has successfully onboarded.
 - **And** the user creates two accounts.
 - **And** the user sends a transaction between these accounts.